Gasfitters (NOC 7253) may also be called:

 **apprenticeship program OR four years of work experience and some college/industry courses in steamfitting/pipefitting

 Gasfitters require Grade 10 or equivalent; secondary school graduation is preferred.
-In addition, all gas fitters must hold a Class A or Class B gas fitter certificate issued by the British Columbia Safety Authority
+In addition, all gas fitters must hold a Class A or Class B gas fitter certificate issued by Technical Safety BC

 - Class A: installation and alteration of any gas system, no loads or limits